 As Henri Riviere depicted it, the Ile des Cygnes ( Island of the Swans),

-lies deserted under the snow.
+lies deserted under snow.
 The winter light produces only pale

 skinny-fingered shadows of the bare trees.